-The Scheme invests predominantly in equity / equity related instruments of entities engaged in and/or expected to benefit from growth in housing activities.
-The Scheme is thematic in nature, hence will be affected by the risks associated with the housing sectors.
+The Scheme invests predominantly in equity / equity related instruments of entities engaged in and/or expected to benefit from growth in transportation and logistics activities.
+The Scheme is thematic in nature, hence will be affected by the risks associated with the transportation and logistics business.
 Owing to high concentration risk for thematic scheme, risk of capital loss is high.
 There is an element of unpredictable market cycles that could run for extended periods.
 Loss of value due to obsolescence, or regulatory changes coupled with structural rigidity of the Scheme can lead to permanent loss of capital.
-Thus, investing in a thematic fund could involve potentially higher volatility and risk.
+Thus, investing in a thematic fund could involve potentially greater volatility and risk.